-Both Gordon students and non-Gordon students pay normal Gordon costs for the semester (tuition, light board, room and fees).
+Both Gordon students and non-Gordon students pay normal Gordon costs for the semester (tuition, light board, room, and fees).
 Please reference the current year's cost for these charges.
 Gordon students may apply all scholarships, loans, etc. to the cost of the program, EVEN IF THEY HAVE DONE ANOTHER SEMESTER ABROAD.
-The WILD Semester can be done in addition to another GEO program and you can normally apply financial aid to both.
+The WILD Semester can be done in addition to another Global Education program and you can normally apply financial aid to both.
 Non-Gordon students should check with their home institution regarding financial assistance policies.

 Included in the costs are:

 W.I.L.D.
-SEMESTER Information:
+Semester Information: